Critical Illness Cover and Crohn’s

 Frustratingly for those diagnosed with Crohn’s, 80% of them will undergo surgery at some stage and around 500 will require more than one resection within 10 years.
 The prospect of future surgery can leave many without critical illness insurance and therefore without a financial safety net.

-That being said, if the condition is considered to be of a low severity and you are on mild medication with little history of flare-ups, some insurance providers may consider providing critical illness cover at their standard rate.
+That being said, if the condition is considered to be of low severity and you are on mild medication with little history of flare-ups, some insurance providers may consider providing critical illness cover at their standard rate.

 Thankfully, the advisors we work with have years of experience when it comes to critical illness insurance and they will be able to tell you which insurers are more likely to approve your application.